 You can use Oyster pay as you go and contactless cards on train services between London and Gatwick Airport, but you cannot use Travelcards.

 Whether it's a good idea to use Oyster rather than buy tickets from the railways is another question and a complex one to answer.
 You will need to carefully read our dedicated pages on the Gatwick trains and understand how Oyster works to make an informed comparison.

 Neither Oyster or Travelcard go out to any of these airports, so your airport transfers are a separate purchase to your London transport.

 You cannot pay cash and buy a single ticket on the buses.
 On the trains and underground you can buy a single ticket but it comes at a punitive price for most journeys compared to Oyster.

 If you have a credit/debit card that supports contactless payment then use it, this will be your cheapest fare, though if you are from overseas your provider may have foreign exchange charges.
 Oyster Cards have the same fare structure as contactless payment cards.

 If you have neither Oyster or contactless payment card then you have an awkward decision.
 You can pay single cash fares on the underground and trains, but not buses.
 For most journeys you will pay a significant price premium over Oyster fares.

-You can get an Oyster Card.
+You can get an Oyster card.
 This ensures you have the cheapest fares but you have the hassle of the Oyster deposit on purchase then cancelling your Oyster at the end of your trip to reclaim your deposit and any balance left on the card.

 If your requirement is complex or not neatly addressed by the above just make a comment or ask a question below.
 Normally, Bob, our resident expert and author of this page will reply within 24 hours.